-• Global Meta Service (GMS) nodes maintain metadata information such as tables, schemas, and statistics.
+Global Meta Service (GMS) nodes store metadata such as table definitions, schemas, and statistics.

-• Compute nodes (CNs) provide capabilities such as distributed DDL execution and global index maintenance.
+Compute nodes (CNs) coordinate distributed DDL execution and maintain global indexes.

-• Data nodes (DNs) maintain the physical data of all tables and schemas and execute DDL statements that are pushed down, such as ALTER TABLE.
+Data nodes (DNs) hold the physical data and execute the DDL statements pushed down to them, such as

 Physical execution